 Wilmette Sustainability Plan

 The GRC provides a companion Framework document, which municipalities can use as a guide to implement their own sustainability plans.
 The Village’s Environmental & Energy Commission has begun working on a comprehensive sustainability plan for the Village in accordance with the goals of the Greenest Region Compact.
-The Commission is currently gathering the necessary background information regarding each section of the Framework.
+Click here to view the most recent version of Wilmette’s Draft Sustainability Plan.

 Check back here for updates over the next several months as the Commission progresses through this exciting process!